Document processing pipeline

 • End-to-end intake-to-plant when you don't have or don't want a separate keying step.

-• Same audit trail as a keyed transmission — overrides logged with author and timestamp.
+• Same audit trail as a keyed transmission, with overrides logged with author and timestamp.

 First-pass for keyers